ang-zeyu/infisearch/docs/src/indexer/indexing.md

 **`loader_configs`**

-The indexer is able to handle data from html, json, csv or txt files.
+The indexer is able to handle data from HTML, json, csv or txt files.
 Support for each file type is provided by a `Loader` abstraction.

 You may configure loaders by **including them under the `loader_configs` key**, with any applicable options.